 Dear Seller: Real Estate Love Letters from Los Angeles features memorable letters by individuals who attempted to capture the hearts of home sellers with their words in order to win the bidding war for the home of their dreams.
 Each letter paints a portrait of its author: his or her family, background, and values, using social capital as well as actual capital in an effort to be selected.
 Through interviews and written accounts, you will follow these homeseekers from the moment they saw their perfect homes to what happened after they submitted their letters.

 A poignant and honest exploration of the lives of everyday Angelenos who are writing from the heart, accompanied by more than 100 beautiful photographs of L.A. home architecture, this collection provides insight into the drama of finding a place to live in the city from different perspectives.
 These stories also reveal the allure of Los Angeles—“the pleasures and the discontents,” as author D. J. Waldie writes in the foreword—while offering a colorful peek at what lies beyond our neighbors’ doors.

 Contributors include Neelanjana Banerjee, Simone Boden, Lorena and Christopher J. De La Rosa, David Hart, Edan Lepucki, Maureen Meyer, Sarah and Shawn Michaels, and Robin Sukhadia.

-Editor Teena Apeles is a native Angeleno who has written extensively about her hometown for numerous outlets, including Artbound, LAist, LA Weekly, Los Angeles Downtown News, Pasadena Weekly, and Where Los Angeles, and the books Geography of Rage: Remembering the Los Angeles Riots of 1992 and Bare Your Soul: The Thinking Girl’s Guide to Enlightenment.
+Editor Teena Apeles is a native Angeleno who has written extensively about her hometown for numerous outlets, including Artbound, LAist, LA Weekly, Los Angeles Downtown News, Pasadena Weekly, and Where Los Angeles, as well as the books Geography of Rage: Remembering the Los Angeles Riots of 1992 and Bare Your Soul: The Thinking Girl’s Guide to Enlightenment.